A GitHub Docs space for the Hackerspace

 .

-More sophisticated picture use can be done using the Figure layout
+More sophisticated picture use can be done using the Figure

 To keep things maintainable with a number of us maintaining the site, keep the “_pages” directory and filenames structured